 - Language problems, such as trouble finding the name of familiar objects

 - Losing interest in things you previously enjoyed, flat mood

 - Personality changes and loss of social skills

-As the dementia becomes worse, symptoms are more obvious and interfere with the ability to take care of yourself.
-The symptoms may include:
+As dementia worsens, symptoms are more obvious and the ability to take care of oneself declines.
+Symptoms may include:

 - Change in sleep patterns, often waking up at night